haouech/node_dropbox_sync/README.md

 -dropbox API

+You must do the following:

-You must create a dropbox app and get the generated access token
+- create a dropbox app and get the generated access token

-You must start mongodb and keep it running
+- start mongodb and keep it running

-You need to install all missing modules
+- install all missing modules

 launch service by running command:

-node bin/www or npm start
+npm start or node bin/www